Force Converter - Convert Newtons to Pounds-Force Instantly

 This fundamental equation, known as Newton's Second Law of Motion, states that the force acting on an object is equal to the mass of the object multiplied by its acceleration.
 This relationship is the cornerstone of classical mechanics and has applications in every field of science and engineering.

-Newton's Laws of Motion and Force
+Newton's Laws of Motion: How Force Affects Motion

 Sir Isaac Newton formulated three fundamental laws that describe the relationship between forces and motion: